Car Insurance in Detroit, MI

 Cheap liability and full coverage auto insurance in Detroit

-In 2026, GEICO offers Detroit’s lowest full coverage rates at $186 per month.
-USAA is also a good option for military members and their immediate families.
+As of 2026, GEICO offers Detroit’s lowest full coverage rates, with premiums of around per month.
+For liability coverage, Chubb also has the lowest monthly premium at about $73.
+USAA is another good option for military members and their immediate families.

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
 About 38% of Detroit drivers carry only the state’s minimum required coverage.
-This is enough to stay legal, but may not be enough to protect your finances after a serious accident.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 Updating data...